bonsairobo/bevy_rider/README.md

 # Bevy Rider

-Line Rider implemented with the Bevy game engine.
+Line Rider implemented with the Bevy game engine and Rapier 2D.

 # Controls